R0NC0L4/TurtlebotConveyor/README.md

 roslaunch conveyor_description_pkg conveyor2rviz.launch
 ```

-This launch file allows to show the conveyor configuration in rviz reading the joints state from the arduino board.

 ## view_conveyor_gazebo_roam.launch

-The file is located in *TurtlebotConveyor/conveyor_description_pkg/launch*.
+This file is located in *TurtlebotConveyor/conveyor_description_pkg/launch* and enables the execution and simulation of control algorithms in Gazebo.
+The default algorithm implemented in this file is one in which the robot moves forward until it encounters an obstacle, at which point it stops and rotates to a new orientation.

-Open a terminal window and use this launch file
+To use this launch file, open a terminal window and enter the following command:

 ```
 roslaunch conveyor_description_pkg view_conveyor_gazebo_roam.launch